When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery

 As shown in Figure~\ref{fig:Scen1}, the ranking performance based on binary comparison data consistently outperforms that based on ordinal comparison data across all settings.
 This observation aligns with our theoretical result in Theorem~\ref{ThmK_bound}.
-Moreover, as either $n$ or $L$ increases, the ranking accuracy of both methods improves, which is consistent with Theorem~\ref{Thm:RankAll} and confirms that having more users or more comparisons enhances ranking quality.
-Notably, when $\psi$ is set to $\psi_2$, the performance gap between the two methods is less pronounced than in the case of $\psi_1$.
-This is because, under $\psi(x) = -x^2$, the ordinal comparison pattern yields a higher signal-to-noise ratio, resulting in a smaller limiting performance gap $\Delta$.
+Moreover, as either $n$ or $L$ increases, the ranking accuracy of both methods improves.
+Notably, when $\psi_{\gamma}$ is set to $\psi_{\gamma}^{(2)}$, the performance gap between the two methods is less pronounced than in the case of $\psi_{\gamma}^{(1)}$.
+This is because, under $\psi_{\gamma}^{(2)}(x)$, the ordinal comparison pattern yields a higher signal-to-noise ratio, resulting in a smaller limiting performance gap.